Dorchester Heights Monument: Background

 On the outbreak of the American Revolutionary War, American troops commenced a lengthy siege of Boston, which was controlled by British forces.
 This siege ended in 1776 when, on March 17, American General George Washington constructed a redoubt atop Dorchester Heights in what is now South Boston.
 Following this, British troops under General William Howe retreated from the city.
 The evacuation of Boston was the first major American victory and Washington's first victory in the war.
 Today, March 17 is recognized in Boston as Evacuation Day, a local holiday.
 In 1853, the area where the redoubts stood was converted to a municipal park.
 The park, centered on Telegraph Hill, was called Thomas Park and was one of the first public parks in the city.

 In June 1898, the Massachusetts General Court passed a resolution appropriating $25,000 for the creation of a monument at Dorchester Heights to commemorate the construction of the redoubts that led to the British evacuation.
 Following this, the Governor of Massachusetts assembled a committee with his Executive Council and in May 1899 opened a limited competition for designs for the monument.
 Eight architectural firms submitted proposals, and in October 1899 the submission by Peabody & Stearns was selected.
-The following month, construction bidding commenced.
+However, all of the bids exceeded the initial budget.
+There were also disputes over the original plans, which called for a monument made of brick, so the plans had to be redrawn to meet demands that the monument be made of granite.

+Work on the monument had commenced by February 1900, and a cornerstone-laying ceremony for the monument took place on May 25, 1900, with Governor Winthrop M. Crane in attendance.
+By August 1900, the monument had been constructed to within 25 ft of its final height.
 In both 1901 and 1902, the General Court voted to increase funding for the construction, the first time for $8,000 and the second time for $3,000.
 Additionally, a total of $10,000 was appropriated for dedication purposes.
 In total, construction on the monument lasted from 1899 to 1902.